Waikato/meka/README.md

 * PCC now outputs probabilistic info (as it should)
 * Bug fix with labelset print-outs in evaluation at particular verbosity levels
 * Classifier `BaggingMLUpdateableADWIN` removed to free dependence of MOA
+* `-T` option is now available for incremental classifiers, evaluating the classifier in its current state (or after training with `-t` finished) on the test set provided with this option.
+* The loading of the test test in the *Classify* tab got moved into the menu, to make it more obvious.
+* The *Classify* tab now allows the loading of serialized models and their evaluation against the loaded test set.
+* The *Arff Viewer* got renamed to *Data Viewer* as it is a customized version of Weka's Arff Viewer, with correct visualization of the class attributes (also sports support for *recent files* and filechooser with directory shortcuts).
 * ...

 ## TODO